VladaAlek/pp-commerce-261124/README.md

 - Originally, the confirmation email was not delivered to the user/system doesn't raise any error in the terminal
 - After deployment, it was possible to send **real confirmation letters** [conf itsector success] [conf itsector success](docs/images/confirmation_mails/conf%20itsector%20success.png) and [conf itsector email](docs/images/confirmation_mails/conf%20itsector%20email.png);
-However, it was possible only after the registration was verified in the superuser's admin panel: [email primary and verified](docs/images/confirmation_mails/email%20primary%20and%20verified.png);
+However, it was possible only after the registration was verified in the superuser's admin panel: [email primary and verified](docs/images/confirmation_mails/email%20primary%20and%20verified.png).
+Later, the cases of [successful registration](docs/images/confirmation_mails/user%20registration%20confirmation%20email%20success.jpg);were documented, too.

-*Registration Bugs Unresolved*

-Noticeably, all emails have the primary status, which should not be the case.
+During manual testing, a strange situation was noticed.
+Namely, all emails have the primary status, which should not be the case.
 However, they don't have access to the management panel.
 Additionally, the regular registration flow was interrupted by this template: [conf itsector email bug](docs/images/confirmation_mails/conf%20itsector%20email%20bug.png).
 On the backend side, the accounts were formed only partially successfully because the action in the admin panel was necessary.
 Besides, the registration process was not visible on the frontend side.

 #### Unresolved Bug Issues